morarupasukaru/devdocs/frontend/PWA.md

   * [Notification API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API)
     lets a web app send notifications that are displayed *outside the webpage* at the system level; even if the application is idle or in the background
-    * notifications can triggered from
+    * notifications can be trigger from
       [frontend javascript](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API/Using_the_Notifications_API#creating_a_notification)
       or from [service workers](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/showNotification#examples)
       (e.g. to support web push notification)
     * web application [request user to enable notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API/Using_the_Notifications_API#requesting_permission)
-    * do not depend on notification to display important informations.
+    * do not depend on notification to display important information.
       Notifications might be available on the device or accepted by user
     * apperance of [Notification](https://developer.mozilla.org/en-US/docs/Web/API/Notification#properties)
       are set with properties like